sheepla/renedit/README.md

 ## Installation

-To build from source, run `cargo install --path=.`
+To build from source, clone this repository and run `cargo install --path=.`

 ## License